rupalimis-hra/calculator/README.md

 # calculator
-create fully functional calculator using html css and jaavascript
+create fully functional calculator using html css and javascript